deathwatchgaming/Unity-Minimap/Assets/DWG/UBRS/Resources/UI/MiniMap/Info/MiniMapReadMe.txt

 Description:

-Create a Minimap for your Unity projects.
+Create a MiniMap for your Unity projects.

 Manual Setup Instruction: